Steven-Dawson18/cockapoo-cafe/TESTING.md

 ![Delete Reservation](testing_images/delete-reservation-html-validator.png)<br>
 * Approve Reservation Page
 ![Approve Reservation](testing_images/approve-reservation-html-validation.png)<br>
+Some of the validator tests show a warning.
+This warning resd - Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
+As these were on pages such as the login page which was created mainly by allauth I'm happy to leave this alone.
 ### CSS Results:
 ![CSS](testing_images/style-css-validation.png)<br>
+The warning on the test was because it was a direct input test where I coppied and pasted the whole code in.

 ### JavaScript Results:
 ![maps.js](testing_images/jshint-validation.png)<br>
+Errors that I found were in the google maps javascript file:
+Because the code comes from Google itself, I don't want to touch this and am happy to leave it alone.

 ### Python Results:
 #### Home App